magenta-aps/mox/doc/user/api/search.rst

    PostgresSQL
    <https://www.postgresql.org/docs/9.5/functions-matching.html#FUNCTIONS-LIKE>`_.

-   In addition to the above general query parameters, each object also have specialized parameters based on its field.
+   In addition to the above general query parameters, each object also has specialized parameters based on its field.
 The endpoints :http:get:`/(service)/(object)/fields` lists the fields which can be used for parameters for a :ref:`SearchOperation`.